Subaru Telescope: Accidents during construction

 Two separate incidents claimed the lives of four workers during the construction of the telescope.
 On October 13, 1993, 42-year-old Paul F. Lawrence was fatally injured when a forklift tipped over onto him.
 On January 16, 1996, sparks from a welder ignited insulation which smoldered, generating noxious smoke that killed Marvin Arruda, 52, Ricky Del Rosario, 38, and Warren K. "Kip" Kaleo, 36, and sent twenty-six other workers to the hospital in Hilo.
 All four workers are memorialized by a plaque outside the base of the telescope dome and a sign posted temporarily each January along the Mauna Kea access road.

 Mishap in 2011

 On July 2, 2011, the telescope operator in Hilo noted an anomaly from the top unit of the telescope.
 Upon further examination, coolant from the top unit was found to have leaked over the primary mirror and other parts of the telescope.

-Observation using Nasmyth foci resumed on July 22, and Cassegrain focus resumed on August 26.
+Observation using Nasmyth foci resumed on July 22, and use of the Cassegrain focus resumed on August 26.

+Mishap in 2023

+On September 15, 2023, an abnormal load-sensor value of the primary-mirror fixed point was observed during a maintenance operational test.
+Later, a part fell onto the primary mirror during repair work of the mirror cover.
+Science observation was suspended.
+After the replacement of sensor and the repair work of the primary mirror damage, it returned to observation on 3 March 2024.